 There are several ways that you can grow your practice and find new clients by marketing to your existing clients.

-- Referrals – Asking for referrals should be a part of every client meeting you have.
+- Ask For Referrals – Referrals should be a part of every client meeting you have.
 If you don’t ask, you won’t receive.
 Getting in the habit of asking will also train your clients to help you grow through introductions to their network.

-- Offer Additional Services – Most experienced advisors that come to Consolidated Planning don’t initially offer the full range of planning services our firm provides.
+- Expand Your Services – Most experienced advisors that come to Consolidated Planning don’t initially offer the full range of planning services our firm provides.
 As you shift from transactional to consultative, you will find additional opportunities to work with your existing clients.

-- Enhanced Service Model – Adopting a planning process and following a defined client service model helps you be proactive in your practice management and results in happy clients.
+- Enhance Your Service Model – Adopting a planning process and following a defined client service model helps you be proactive in your practice management and results in happy clients.
 Happy clients do more business and help you grow.

 Retaining your existing clients is the first area to focus your efforts to start growing your practice.
-As you evolve and add more services, go back to this well to ensure no one is left behind.
-Our Marketing Administrative & Practice Solutions (MAPS) team works with advisors to create and implement client service models and practice marketing plans to help assist you with these efforts.
+As you evolve and add more services, go back to this well to ensure that no one is left behind.

 Rule #2: Experienced Financial Advisors Specialize To Serve A Target Market